 The general rate of Turkey VAT is 18%, there is a reduced rate of 8% and a super reduced rate of 1% for certain basic products.

 In terms of mobility, the Turkish passport has visa-free access to South America, Russia, Southeast Asia and certain Middle-East countries, which can be somewhat valuable.
-But is clearly behind other second passports through investment of its neighbors Bulgaria or Cyprus, or the Caribbean countries, with visa-free access thorough all Schengen area.
-Although Turkey is considered an EU candidate and qualified to join the Union, recent political events are not going to this direction, and I personally have my doubts that it will occur in short/medium-term.
+But is clearly behind other second passports through an investment of its neighbors Bulgaria or Cyprus, or the Caribbean countries, with visa-free access through all Schengen area.
+Although Turkey is considered an EU candidate and qualified to join the Union, recent political events are not going in this direction, and I personally have my doubts that it will occur in short/medium-term.

 However, despite the considerable amounts for investing, unlike other citizenship by investment programs that involve donations or lost funds, for those looking for a fast-track passport, especially for Middle Eastern applicants, it may be more attractive and profitable than others.
 Considering the currently high yields for both deposits and government bonds or certain investments in real estate, with the lira at historic lows, may be an interesting medium/long-term option.
 For those willing to do business in Turkey, despite the political-economic uncertainty, the country has interesting investment opportunities, and a 2nd passport may be an added incentive, whether acquiring capital fixed assets or employing at least 100 nationals.

 How to get Turkish Citizenship-by-investment?

 There are several ways: Investment of USD 500,000 in Fixed Capital Assets, buying real state of at least USD 250,000, running a business that creates 50 jobs, make a bank deposit of USD 500,000 or investing USD 500,000 in treasury bonds.